Article

 Please note: Due to unstable connectivity and a high volume of inquiries, our team may not be able to answer your call immediately.
 We apologize for any inconvenience this may cause and appreciate your understanding.

-• For families in Syria searching for loved ones or former detainees, call +963 936033628.
+For families in Syria searching for loved ones or missing persons/former detainees.
+Please call one of the following numbers:

 For those outside Syria, please contact your local National Red Cross or Red Crescent Society or the nearest ICRC office.
 You can find a contact directory here.